DanielGibson/DanielGibson.github.io/content/page/job.md

 # CV

-This is a rough CV that avoids most personal details, [get in touch](#get-in-touch) for the full version.
+This is a rough CV that avoids most personal details.

 I was born in the mid-1980s in Northern Germany.